-According to results of thermal core logging, we can conclude that investigating carbonate rocks are characterized by negligible thermal anisotropy and, therefore, can be treated as isotropic rocks.
+According to the results of thermal core logging, we can conclude that the investigated carbonate rocks are characterized by negligible thermal anisotropy and, therefore, can be treated as isotropic rocks.

-The second research object was in detail described in Section 2.1.2 (see Tables 1 and 2).
-The results of thermal core logging were presented in Figure 4.
-As well as in Section 2.1.2 wells A, B and C are considered within this Section.
+The second case study is the same described in Section 2.1.2 (see Tables 1 and 2).
+The results of thermal core logging are presented in Figure 4.
+Wells A, B and C are also considered in this Section.

-For wells D and E the following set of well-logging methods was available: spectral gamma-ray log, density log, sonic log, induction log, calliper and compensated neutron porosity log.
+The following set of well-logging methods for wells D and E was available: spectral gamma-ray log, density log, sonic log, induction log, calliper and compensated neutron porosity log.
 Well logging data available for wells A, B and C include the same set of logs and, additionally, cross-dipole sonic log and nuclear magnetic resonance log data.
-The vertical resolution and depth of investigation depends on the measurement method (see, e.g., Flaum and Theys, 1991), tool specifications, logging speed, etc. Nevertheless, in Table 3, some specifications of the logging tools are summarized to underline (1) the difference in the vertical resolution of thermal core-logging and well-logging data (and the necessity of thermal property upscaling before a joint analysis of the input data in reference intervals) and (2) the vertical resolution of the results obtained via the suggested approach for determining the rock thermal properties from the well-logging data.
+The vertical resolution and depth of investigation depend on the measurement method (see, e.g., Flaum and Theys, 1991), tool specifications, logging speed, etc. Nevertheless, in Table 3, some specifications of the logging tools are summarized to underline (1) the difference in the vertical resolution of thermal core-logging and well-logging data (and the necessity of thermal property upscaling before a joint analysis of the input data in reference intervals) and (2) the vertical resolution of the results obtained via the suggested approach for determining the rock thermal properties from the well-logging data.
 Well logging data for wells A and E are presented in Figure 8.

 Figure 7.
 Results of thermal core logging for wells D and E. λ stands for thermal conductivity, C stands for volumetric heat capacity and K_T stands for coefficient of thermal anisotropy.
-1 - pelitomorphic with irregular silicification and pyritized, weakly clayish limestones, 2 - argillaceous-terrigenous, pyritized, fissured formations, 3 - organogenic-detrital limestones, 4 - siliceous organogenic-detrital limestones, 5 - interbedding of organogenous-detrital, with silicification, clayish limestone and highly clayish dolomite, 6 - organogenous-detrital, irregularly dolomitized, highly clayish limestones, 7 - organogenous detrital, with silicification, clayish limestones..
-Measurement results for each core sample are shown in grey; corresponding results modified to logging scale are shown in black.
+1 - pelitomorphic with irregular silicification and pyritized, weakly clayey limestones, 2 - argillaceous-terrigenous, pyritized, fissured formations, 3 - organogenic-detrital limestones, 4 - siliceous organogenic-detrital limestones, 5 - interbedding of organogenous-detrital, with silicification, clayey limestone and highly clayey dolomite, 6 - organogenous-detrital, irregularly dolomitized, highly clayey limestones, 7 - organogenous detrital, with silicification, clayey limestones.
+Measurement results for each core sample are shown in grey; corresponding results modified to the logging scale are shown in black.